F-fei/Analysis-of-superpixel-segmentation-methods/README.md

 Part 5 Quantitative Evaluation

+> Define the step size, colour weights, and number of superpixels as needed:

+    step = 2
+    m = 40
+    nr_superpixels = 1000

 **If you only want to try to generate superpixel segmented images, run: part 1 + part 2 + Execute the main function**

 **If you want to quantitatively evaluate SLIC or test it on different datasets run: part 1 + part 3 + Execute the main function + part 4 + part 5**